-We double click to open this in the eiConsole’s Main Route screen.
-Here we see one Source System that will be producing our ANSI X12 transaction, and two Target Systems.
-One is expecting a proprietary Fixed-Width file format, and a second looking for an XML file.
-The developer or business analyst when configuring the interface moves stage by stage from left to right configuring each piece in turn.
+We double-click to open this in the eiConsole’s Main Route screen.
+Here we see one Source System that will produce our ASC X12 transaction and two Target Systems.
+One is expecting a proprietary fixed-width file format, and the second is looking for an XML file.
+The developer or business analyst, when configuring the interface, moves stage by stage, from left to right, configuring each piece in turn.

 And we’ve configured how often to look in that Directory and what Directory to poll.

-After the data is accepted we move along to the Source Transformation.
-In the eiConsole we always treat data as XML for logical mapping purposes.
-To do this with an ANSI X12 transaction, we first need to convert it using a Transformation Module.
-Since EDI is typically a specialized version of a Delimited or Fixed-Width file, we choose the Delimited and Fixed-Width File Transformation Module.
+After the data is accepted, we move along to the Source Transformation.
+In the eiConsole, we always treat data as XML for logical mapping purposes.
+To do this with an ASC X12 transaction, we must first convert it using a Transformation Module.
+So we choose the EDI module from the drop-down menu.

-Now that we’ve described the structure of our EDI transaction and can convert it into XML, we move along to our next stage.
-We can, if we elect to, use XSLT to further transform this XML document into another standard XML representation.
-In this case we’ve selected to Use Direct Relay and to move along to the Routing stage.
+Now that we’ve described the structure of our EDI transaction and converted it into XML, we move to our next stage.
+If we elect to, we can use XSLT to further transform this XML document into another standard XML representation.
+In this case, we’ve selected to Use Direct Relay and move to the Routing stage.

 The Routing stage allows us to describe Routing Rules that determine which Target or set of Targets the Source data should be sent to.
-In this case we have the All Targets Routing Module selected, meaning that both Target Systems will receive every transaction that flows in from the Source.
+In this case, we have the All Targets Routing Module selected, meaning both Target Systems will receive every transaction that flows in from the Source.

 Each Target System is associated with its own Target Transformation.
-In the first case we now need to convert our XML representation of the EDI transaction into a proprietary flat-file.
+In the first case, we need to convert our XML representation of the EDI transaction into a proprietary flat file.

-The Data Mapper is a best-of-breed, drag-and-drop data transformation tool that allows us to load in a Source and Target format, and then drag-and-drop to create a mapping between the two in this center panel.
-In this case our left hand side represents our EDI transaction.
-On the right hand side we have a description of the fixed-width file that we want to generate, with a number of different record types within it.
+The Data Mapper is a best-of-breed, drag & drop data transformation tool that allows us to load in a Source and Target format and then drag & drop to create a mapping between the two in this center panel.
+In this case, our left-hand side represents our EDI transaction.
+On the right-hand side, we have a description of the fixed-width file that we want to generate, with several different record types within it.